PolySync/cargo-fel4/README.md

 TODO

-## Helios Metadata
+## Metadata Configuration

-The `cargo-fel4` subcommand will look for a `[package.metadata.helios]` table for configurations.

 ```
-[package.metadata.helios]
-# path to package responsible being the root task, empty string means use the current package
-root-task = ""

-# array of paths to external binary executable packages to be linked into the root task binary
-apps = []
+[fel4]

-# path where output artifacts are stored
+# path where output artifacts are stored, relative to this location
-artifact-path = "../images"
+artifact-path = "images"

-# apps[] are intermediately linked via a static library
-apps-lib-name = "fel4_apps"

-# command used to build packages
-build-cmd = "xargo"

-# path to target specification files
+# path where target specifications are located
-target-specs-path = "../res/target_specs"
+target-specs-path = "targets"

-# the default target
+# the default target to use when `--target <target-triple>` is not specified
-default-target = "x86_64-sel4-helios"
+default-target = "x86_64-sel4-fel4"
 ```